 Full-Body Therapy with Healing Low Frequency Vibrations

 Research from many hospitals and universities has proven the stress reduction benefits of listening to relaxing music.
-When using a sound table, music is not only heard through the ear, but delivered to the body directly, vibrating every part inside and out -- cells, muscles, tendons, and organs, as well as nerves, spinal cord, and areas of the brain and brainstem.
-This opens the possibility direct cellular stimulation and a deeper whole-body response.
+When using a sound table, music is not only heard through the ear, but delivered to the body directly, vibrating every part inside and out — cells, muscles, tendons, and organs, as well as nerves, spinal cord, and areas of the brain and brainstem.
+This opens the possibility to direct cellular stimulation and a deeper whole-body response.
 Sound tables transmit powerful, healing low frequencies through the body that are both relaxing and invigorating at the same time.
 Not only do they feel good, low frequency vibrations:

 • Penetrate every cell of your body, creating a relaxation response

 • Send energy through each part of the body, energizing every cell leaving you invigorated

 • Create a consistent vibration in bodies and cells, counteracting chaotic frequencies that attack our bodies throughout the day (noise, electricity, cell phones, traffic, etc.)

 • Harmonize the body back into its natural consistent vibrational state, creating a peace that is natural to our system

 • Drive energy from cell to cell, clearing blockages and stimulating neural pathways